austinchristopher/watson-data-kits/index.md

 1. Go to the [Watson Knowledge Kits ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/catalog/services/watson-content-knowledge-kits){: new_window} and either sign up for a free Bluemix account or log in.
 1. After you login in, click **Create** and you will be taken to the dashboard page for this service instance.
 1. On the sidebar, navigate to **Service credentials** tab and there you will find a table containing the info on service credentials created for your instance.
-1. Click on the **View credentials** in the ACTIONS column for the credential with the KEY NAME `Credentials-1`.
-This should expand to show a JSON codeblock.
-To be able to complete the following tutorial, please note the value for `host` and use in any of the API calls as needed.
+1. Click on the **View credentials** under the Actions column.
+1. Please note the value provided for `host`.
+It will be needed for making calls to the API.

 **Note**: The examples in the bash codeblocks to follow use cURL to call methods of the HTTP interface.
 You can install the version of cURL for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 You must install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.